 I’m thrilled.
 It looks exactly like my ideal space.

-And here the preliminary logo of the SPAR Installation Exhibition designed by Xing:
+And here is the preliminary logo of the SPAR Installation Exhibition designed by Xing:

 But I must say that the Corona world crisis – which also impacts the art world fundamentally and for some even existentially – was not exactly what I had hoped after Venice…